vocalpy/vocalpy/docs/getting_started/quickstart.md

 We see that we have a spectrogram of Bengalese finch song.

-Now that we know what we're working with, let's actually inspect the attributes of the `vocalpy.Spectrogram` instance.
+Now that we know what we're working with, let's actually inspect the attributes of the {py:class}`vocalpy.Spectrogram` instance.

 +++